How to Get a Scholarship in Nigeria as an Undergraduate Student

 Nigerian government scholarship sources

-- PTDF Scholarship — Petroleum Technology Development Fund; primarily for oil and gas fields; both local and overseas study options; competitive and well-funded
+- PTDF Scholarship - Petroleum Technology Development Fund; primarily for oil and gas fields; check the PTDF scholarship portal for current in-country and overseas schemes

 - UBEC/State Scholarship Boards - Universal Basic Education Commission coordinates state-level support; check your specific state scholarship board website